Eating and the Environment

 Top Food Choices for a Healthier Life

 How to Create a Diet That Gives You a Happier Life

 This blog post is not medical advice and in no way replaces the care of your preferred medical professional.

 Our modern world can be stressful.
-Financial, relationship stresses, sleep and waking cycles, electromagnetic fields, and environmental toxins all play a part.
-There is good news.
+Finances, relationship problems, sleep and waking cycles, electromagnetic fields, and environmental toxins all play a part in it.
+But there is good news.
 We can change our lifestyle philosophy and habits to embrace healthier options.
-Our choices on food are one way of doing that.
+Our choices for food are one way of doing that.

 Get the Lead Out: Choosing Foods That Chelate

 When our son was about eight months old, we learned that his body contained elevated lead levels.
 We didn’t know whether the lead came from old paint chips or from crawling on the floor somewhere.
 For a few more months his blood tests showed the presence of lead.
 But then the levels quickly fell within acceptable limits.